Difference Between GBIC and SFP

 GBIC stands for Gigabit Interface Converter.

-Transceivers are devices that have been introduced in the early 20th or late 19th century to aid with the transfer of data that were in a different signal type like electrical or optical.
+Transceivers are devices that were introduced in the early 20th or late 19th century to aid with the transfer of data that were in a different signal type like electrical or optical.

-The optical transceiver GBIC has been around for a long time helping out firms and mostly IT companies with local data transmission.
+The optical transceiver GBIC has been around for a long time, helping firms and mostly IT companies with local data transmission.

 What is SFP?